 The Legal Standard for Custody

 New York law outlines the standard to be utilized in establishing the custody of a minor child.
 It covers both legal and physical custody.
 It applies to a situation in which joint custody is being considered.

 In New York, a custody arrangement must be determined to be in the interests of the child.
 In determining whether the arrangement is in the interests of a child, a court will look at a variety of different factors.

 Considerations include the health of the parties, the residential situation of the parties, and a look at which parent historically has been the primary caretaker of the child.
 Other factors can also come into play depending on the unique situations of a case.

 Who Can Be Awarded Visitation in New York?

 Either of the child’s parents, siblings (including half-siblings), and grandparents are permitted to petition for visitation.
-The judge in family court will rule on whether visitation with the petitioner is in the child’s best interest.
+The judge in family court will rule on whether visitation with the petitioner is in the child’s interest.
 In general, a child’s parent is entitled to frequent and meaningful visitation with them.
 If, however, it is proven in court that the visiting parent would be harmful to the child, then a judge will limit that visitation.

 What If the Other Parent Violates our Custody and Visitation Order?